To get good at something, you have to put in the work.

 This is called positive reinforcement, and researchers have found that it’s exponentially more powerful at shaping behavior than negative reinforcements (such as making a student do pushups for messing up).

 Recognizing and praising commitment and hard work is easier said than done, however.
-We know exactly what to look for when we praise successful ouputs.
+We know exactly what to look for when we praise successful outputs.
 After all, you’re just looking for a technique or exercise to be done “right.”

 With attitudes or values like commitment and hard work, it’s less straightforward.
 The best way to gauge this, I think, is to look for signs of genuine effort.